scalazone/content/topics/types/subtyping.md

 provides good context for understanding these relationships, and the duality between properties and instances in the context of types.

 For an experienced Scala developer, thinking of types as first-class entities should be second nature, but it is nevertheless a complex topic, and sometimes we need to reason about types, and their relationships, more carefully.
 This is where thinking about types as sets of instances or sets of properties can be useful.

 Understanding subtyping is crucial to understanding how Scala works.
-With pracitice, experience and familiarity, it can become very easy to reason about types and their relationships, and to harness the power it provides us to express specificity and generality in our code.
+With practice, experience and familiarity, it can become very easy to reason about types and their relationships, and to harness the power it provides us to express specificity and generality in our code.

 ?---?